 January Book Group: The Best Possible Care (January 27-31) — Dr. Ira Byock, one of the foremost palliative-care physicians in the country, argues that end-of-life care is among the biggest national crises facing us today.
 In addressing the crisis, politics has trumped reason.
 Dr. Byock explains that to ensure the best possible care for those we love-and eventually ourselves- we must not only remake our healthcare system, we must also move past our cultural aversion to talking about death and acknowledge the fact of mortality once and for all. (more...)

 Pre-Conference Workshop: How to Get the Most Out of the Online Conference — In anticipation of Envisioning the Future of Spiritual Care February 5-14, the Oates Institute will be hosting a free Pre-Conference How-to Workshop that will be open to everyone January 21-22.
 This will be a nuts and bolts, how-to-do-it workshop that will introduce the various tools and platforms we are using for the conference.
 It is a workshop that will allow you to try everything out to see how it works and whether it works on your computer. (more...)

 January seminars run January 13-31.
 They offer 12 contact hours of continuing eduction credit and they are free for Oates Institute members (and only $35–90 per seminar for non-members).

-Participants are invited to join in small group peer-to-peer learning as they engage in conversation around presented resources combined with the opportunity to reflect on and share out of their experience.
-By using email discussion groups and online classrooms participants may engage in the seminars as it is convenient to their schedules.
+Participants are invited to join in small group peer-to-peer learning as they engage in conversation around presented resources combined with the opportunity to reflect on and share, out of their experience.
+By using email discussion groups and online classrooms, participants may engage in the seminars as it is convenient to their schedules.
 Registration is free for Oates Institute Clinical members and $90 for non-members.
 Registration for each seminar is limited to 12 participants.
-The registration deadline is May 1.
+The registration deadline is Wednesday, October 2.
 Seminars may be postponed or cancelled if there are insufficient registrations.